Why Small Businesses Are the Primary Target

 The Small Business Threat Reality in 2026

 Ransomware remains the most destructive threat small businesses face.
-In a typical attack, the adversary gains initial access through a phishing email or an unpatched vulnerability, spends days to weeks establishing persistence and moving laterally through the network, then deploys ransomware across as many systems as possible before triggering encryption.
+In a typical attack, the adversary gains initial access through a phishing email or an unpatched vulnerability, spends days or weeks establishing persistence and moving laterally through the network, then deploys ransomware across as many systems as possible before triggering encryption.
 By the time the ransom demand appears on your screens, the attacker has often already exfiltrated a copy of your data — enabling the double-extortion tactic now standard in most ransomware operations.

 What Managed Endpoint Security Actually Includes